bigcspecv/bitburner-save-editor-2/LLM-CONTEXT.md

 - **Cross-Platform**: Works on Windows/Mac/Linux browsers
 - **Faction discovery values**: Real saves use `"known"`, `"unknown"`, and `"rumored"` (not `"rumor"`); normalize `"rumor"` to `"rumored"` if encountered.
 - **VersionSave type**: The stringified value parses to a JSON number (e.g., `"43"` -> `43`); accept numeric or string inputs but coerce to a number during parsing.
+- **Player multipliers**: These are derived (augs/bitnode/source files/entropy) and should remain read-only; if displayed before recalculation wiring exists, label as informational/not recalculated yet.

 ---